Meet The Team

 We're educators, environmentalists, doctors, faith leaders, scientists, and concerned citizens all working together to hold Chemours/DuPont accountable for decades of pollution.

-Jessica Cannon is a mother of three school-aged boys, a retired physician and a self-described ‘political junkie’.
+Jessica Cannon is co-founder of Clean Cape Fear.
+She is a mother of three boys, a retired physician and a self-described ‘political junkie’.
 A native Virginian, she completed her undergraduate and medical degrees at the University of Virginia, and her medical training in obstetrics and gynecology at the Medical College of Virginia.
 Before going to medical school, she worked on Capitol Hill as a legislative aide.
 Along with their children, she and her husband Kevin have lived in Wilmington for 17 years, where she practiced medicine until 2006.

 Jessica believes, in the tradition of Paul Wellstone, that “we all do better when we all do better.”
 Her particular areas of interest include political and civic issues that affect the well-being of children and families in our community.
 But she has opinions on almost everything.
 Just ask her.

-She is co-founder of Suit Up Wilmington, a 3,500+ member grassroots organization, formed in November 2016, that works for fairness and accountability in government in Southeastern North Carolina.
+In 2019, Jessica was appointed to Cape Fear Public Utility Authority’s board due to her tireless advocacy for clean water.
+She is also co-founder of Suit Up Wilmington, a 3,500+ member grassroots organization, formed in November 2016, that works for fairness and accountability in government in Southeastern North Carolina.

 Emily is co-founder of Clean Cape Fear.
 She is a tireless advocate for clean water, spending her free time educating the public on the dangers of PFAS and other toxins in our drinking water.
 In 2017, Emily worked to secure a $200K donation for reverse osmosis filling stations in Leland area public schools; ultimately, Brunswick County declined the donation putting approx. 3,500 children at risk for continued PFAS exposure.
-In August 2018, she testified before Congress at the first ever congressional hearing on PFAS contamination.
-She frequently travels to Washington, DC and Raleigh, NC pressuring lawmakers and regulators for swifter responses to our growing PFAS contamination crisis.
+She has testified before Congress twice regarding DuPont/Chemours poisoning the drinking water supply for a quarter of a million residents downstream of their Fayetteville, NC facility; including giving testimony during the first ever congressional hearing on PFAS contamination.
+She regularly travels the country sharing her personal impact story and those of her neighbors and friends.
+She also frequents Washington, DC and Raleigh, NC pressuring lawmakers and regulators for swifter responses to our growing PFAS contamination crisis.

 Emily lives in Brunswick County with her husband, David, and boy/girl twins.
 She's been a resident of Brunswick County since 2009.